den-materials/express-views-lab/readme.md

   - Create an `index` page\*
   - Create a page to create `new` quotes with a form\*
   - Display these pages with your controller
-  - One partial for a footer that gets rendered on each page
+  - Create one partial for a footer that gets rendered on each page
-  - One partial for a header that gets rendered on each page
+  - Create one partial for a header that gets rendered on each page

 \* It may be a good idea to use Postman to POST some sample quotes to test these pages